Limit Order Books: Empirical Observations in LOBs

-There might, of course, also be strategic reasons that the hump occurs in different locations for different markets.
-For example, in markets where large price changes are relatively common, more market participants may choose to submit limit orders with larger relative prices than in those where such changes are rare, thereby increasing the relative price at which the hump resides. \textcite{Rosu:2009} conjectured that a hump would exist in all markets where large market orders were sufficiently likely; this represents a trade-off between the optimism that a limit order placed away from $b(t)$ or $a(t)$ might be matched to a market order (at a significant profit for the limit order holder) and the pessimism that placing limit orders too far away from the current bid/ask might be a waste of time, as they might never be matched.
+The location of the hump varies across markets.
+However, it is difficult to perform direct comparisons between different markets because differences in their tick sizes $\pi$ affect both the granularity of the price axis and the ways in which traders behave (see Section \ref{resolutionparameters}).
+There may also be strategic reasons that the hump occurs in different locations in different markets.
+For example, in markets in which large price changes are relatively common, more traders can choose to submit limit orders with larger relative prices than in those where such changes are rare.
+This increases the relative price at which the hump resides. \citet{Rosu:2009} conjectured that a hump would exist in all markets in which large market orders were sufficiently likely; this represents a trade-off between the optimism that a limit order placed away from $b(t)$ or $a(t)$ might eventually be matched (at a significant profit) and the pessimism that placing limit orders too far away from $b(t)$ and $a(t)$ might never match.